 Possessed of an uncommonly eclectic palette, composer Liam Ross Gibson is emerging as a forward-looking voice in the Canadian music scene.
 Recent performance highlights include collaborations with Quatuor Bozzini, and the world premiere of Monstera Deliciosa by the Winnipeg Symphony Orchestra as part of their New Music Festival.
 His piece Passacaglia was performed in cities across the country by bassist/composer Dave Riedstra as part of his Topography solo bass tour.
 Gibson's music draws heavily on traditions of electronic music outside of the classical sphere, as well as incorporating elements of jazz and rock.
 He has participated in numerous workshops and reading sessions with Schola Heidelberg, Quasar Quatuor de saxophones, the Victoria Symphony, Talea Ensemble, and others.
 Also active as a performer on both piano and electronics, Gibson has made appearances at SALT New Music Festival, Oak Bay New Music Festival (Victoria BC), the Winnipeg New Music Festival, and Cluster New Music + Integrated Arts Festival (Winnipeg MB).
 In addition to his life as a classically trained composer, he is a member of the electronic dance group Top Men, and is the touring keyboardist for indie-pop group Flawed Hearts and the Waiting Room.
 Gibson has previously toured Canadian cities and festivals with progressive metal luminaries The Body Politic and Victoria-based art-pop ensemble Bridal Party.
 Raised on Vancouver island, he received a MMus in composition from the University of Manitoba, studying under Gordon Fitzell and Örjan Sandred; a BMus in composition and theory from the University of Victoria – composition studies with Christopher Butterfield, Dániel Péter Biró, and John Celona, piano with Eva Solar-Kinderman; and a diploma in jazz piano from Vancouver Island University, studying under Bill Costin and Teresa Marusarz-Borek.
 He is currently a music educator and freelance composer/performer based in Nanaimo BC.

 Born in Whitehorse, Canada, Paul MacIntyre is a studio-based conceptual artist currently working in London, UK.
 Using historical precedence as a filter for interpreting the contemporary, he culls images, motifs, and sensibilities from the past and responds mostly through collage and drawing.
 His recent work addresses the reproducibility and ubiquity of canonical Western art, from traditional relief printing to the virtually identical “Art” section found in used bookstores from Canada to the UK and beyond.
 He considers the psychology of “filling in” a conceptual starting point with the narratives surrounding art-making of constant concern.
 MacIntyre holds an MFA from the University of Guelph (2016), a BFA from the University of Victoria (2012), and a diploma in visual arts from Vancouver Island University (2010).
-He has exhibited across Canada with recent exhibitions including Empty Gallery (Victoria, BC) and Wood Point Projects (Sackville, NB) in 2019.
+He has exhibited across Canada with recent exhibitions including Empty Gallery (Victoria, BC) and Wood Point Projects (Sackville, NB).